DCAN-Labs/cdni-brain/docs/pipelines.md

     - `--participant-label \` : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)

     - `--age-months \`: used to specify the age in months of the participant that is being processed

+    - `--session-id \`: when running a subject with multiple sessions, need to specify which session is being processed as well as the age

     - `--derivatives /derivatives \` : Nibabies will use a segmentation from the segmentation pipeline (pre-postBIBSnet).
 This flag is used to clarify that the precomputed segmentation directory is being utilized.